Courtney Amesbury-Cooke

 she/her

-location_on Edinburgh, City of Edinburgh, EH3 7AA
+Edinburgh, City of Edinburgh, EH3 7AA

 About me

-The counselling modality I use is Person Centred, though I draw on ideas from other therapies, mainly Compassion Focused Therapy.
+I particularly value working with people who feel they are very sensitive, (having often been told that they are 'too' sensitive), and have completed CPD around working with Highly Sensitive People (HSPs), who are often over-represented in people who seek therapy.
+The counselling modality I use is Person Centred, though at times I draw on ideas from other therapies, mainly Compassion Focused Therapy.
 I believe you are the expert in your life, and the role of the therapist is to help you access parts of yourself that will help you thrive and grow.
-The therapy has no agenda - it is about you, your experiences and your goals.
-Whilst I will help deepen your self-understanding, you will never be pushed to discuss anything you don’t want to.

-I've supported people with substance use issues, (theirs, or another person's), depression, anxiety, bereavement, physical, emotional and/or sexual abuse, life transitions, navigating neurodivergence & academic issues.
+I've supported people with navigating neurodivergence, depression, anxiety, bereavement, physical, emotional and/or sexual abuse, life transitions and substance use issues, (theirs, or another person's).
 I promote a sense of wholeness in my approach - helping you find ways that encourage you to appreciate both the ‘helpful’ and ‘unhelpful’ parts of who you are - tuning into what they are trying to tell you, even in the midst of anger, pain, grief or inner turmoil.
-I particularly value working with people who feel they are very sensitive, or have been told that they are 'too' sensitive, and have completed CPD around working with Highly Sensitive People (HSPs), who are often over-represented in people who seek therapy.

 Training, qualifications & experience

 As well as my Professional Diploma in Person Centred Counselling and Psychotherapy, I have qualifications in the impact of trauma on mental health, mental health peer support and suicide prevention.
-Alongside my counselling practice, I most recently worked for a leading Scottish homelessness prevention charity where I recently set up a new service to support people into recovery from gambling harm, both the gambler themselves and people affected by another’s gambling.
+Alongside my counselling practice, I most recently worked for a leading Scottish homelessness prevention charity where I set up a new service to support people into recovery from gambling harm, both the gambler themselves and people affected by another’s gambling.

-• Professional Diploma in Counselling & Psychotherapy (Postgraduate) - Persona Development & Training
+• Professional Diploma in Counselling & Psychotherapy (Postgraduate) - Persona Development & Training (BACP accredited)

 • Counselling Skills Certificate - COSCA